 Like Oracle database, generated columns in PostgreSQL can store the data automatically computed from other columns within the row.
 This speeds up queries by not having to compute the value during query execution, and instead, the generated column value is computed on INSERT or UPDATE to the row.

 PostgreSQL 11, 12 and 13 all support Just-in-Time (JIT) compilation, which was added back in 2018.
 JIT compilation is the process of turning an interpreted program evaluation into a native program.
 With JIT compilation, this process can be done at run time.
 An advantage of JIT is the possibility of generating expression-specific functions that the CPU can natively execute.
 In turn, the process gives you a speedup.

 Page checksums is a feature that helps you verify the integrity of data stored to disk.
 Previously, you could only enable page checksums during the initialization of a PostgreSQL cluster.
 PostgreSQL 12 introduced the ability to enable or disable page checksums in an offline cluster via the pg_checksums command.

 As you can see from this article, PostgreSQL is an ever-evolving database system that brings many powerful features to the table.
 Every new version adds new exciting features that make it a real competitor to other databases such as Oracle.
 Its partitioning and indexing features get many new updates that add onto its already expansive toolbox.

 If you are looking for a managed solution for your PostgreSQL database, feel free to check out our ScaleGrid for PostgreSQL service.
 We provide a free 30-day trial that allows you to use all our management features with no restrictions.
-Pricing starts at just $10/month and gives you access to a fully managed enterprise-grade PostgreSQL hosting solution with 24/7 support.
+Pricing starts at just $10/month and gives you access to a fully managed enterprise-grade PostgreSQL hosting solution.